 I expected to see bumbling men floundering with child care.
 They would be flustered by potty training and unable to handle cooking Hamburger Helper, their houses will look like bombs exploded in them.
 At the end of the week, no doubt the men will be begging their wives back, thankful they returned to rescue them.

 Since this is on a network purporting to be “for” women, you notice they aren’t doing a show where all the men are pulled out to see how the women fared without them.
 That would be a show to watch.
-I’d like to see women handling that nuclear core meltdown.
+I’d like to see women handling a nuclear core meltdown.

 Now that would be a great social experiment.